Doctoral Internship in Health Service Psychology

 • Materials and letters of recommendation should be addressed to:

-Richard Enriquez, Ph.D., Assistant Training Director
+Richard Enriquez, Ph.D., Associate Director for Training

 Counseling & Psychological Services